QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 See them all [here](http://docs.scipy.org/doc/scipy/reference/index.html).

+Later we'll discuss SciPy in more detail.

 ### Graphics

 ```{index} single: Matplotlib
 ```

+A major strength of Python is data visualization.

 The most popular and comprehensive Python library for creating figures and graphs is [Matplotlib](http://matplotlib.org/), with functionality including